-Find the coffee shop that is named after 007 / James Bond.
-That guy has a mat on the ground in the very front of the reflection pool that will give you perfect seating for sunrise.
+- First, find the coffee shop that is named after 007 / James Bond.
+That guy has a mat on the ground in the very front of the reflection pool that will give you perfect seat for sunrise.

 Probably the greatest thing to ever happen to us during an early morning sunrise watch party was being harassed to buy a cup of coffee…just saying 🙂

 If you are looking to book a sunrise tour to Angkor Wat, Viator is a great website offering a handful of different Angkor Wat sunrise tour options for you or your group!

 From private Angkor Wat tours to group tour options, Viator is a great site offering a sunrise tour suited for everyone.

 Is Angkor Wat Sunrise Worth It?

 So, here’s the thing, Angkor Wat at sunrise is crowded.
 Like, real crowded.

 People are scrunched next to each other like sardines in a can and if you don’t follow our above steps, you may not get a “people free” sunrise shot.